Create the environment with minimal packages

 Installation

-graphnetGraphNeT is available for Python 3.8 to Python 3.11.
+graphnetGraphNeT is available for Python 3.9 to Python 3.11.

 Note

 We recommend installing graphnetGraphNeT in a separate environment, e.g. using a Python virtual environment or Anaconda (see details on installation here).
+With conda installed, you can create a fresh environment like so

 Quick Start